baharlawter/Health_Lifestyle_App/.vscode/README.md

 ## Project Description

-The Health & Lifestyle App is a full-stack web application that helps users manage their health and lifestyle habits.
+The Healthy Lifestyle App is a full-stack web application that informs users about healthy lifestyle and lifestyle habits.
 Users can register, log in, and interact with features such as posting comments and ratings about their experiences, purchase health books, and read blogs.
 The app is designed to be responsive and user-friendly, supporting CRUD operations for user accounts and comments.

 ---

 ## Technologies Used

-- **Frontend:** React, CSS (Flexbox)
+- **Frontend:** React, HTML, JS, CSS ,VS Code
-- **Backend:** Spring Boot (Java)
+- **Backend:** Spring Boot (Java), VS Code
 - **Database:** MySQL
 - **API Testing:** Postman